totallymoney/Engineering-Principles/engineering principles.md

 ##### Practices

-<<<<<<< HEAD

-- We work with our Legal team to follow GDPR principles
 - We don’t log or store customers personal data unnecessarily
 - We report any data issues we find to the #data-issues channel in slack

 ##### Anti-Patterns

 - Storing data without considering GDPR
-- # Logging personally identifiying data

-* We don’t log or store customers personal data unnecessarily
-* We report any data issues we find to the #data-issues channel in slack

-##### Anti-Patterns

-- Storing data without considering ICO and GDPR practices
 - Logging personally identifiying data
-  > > > > > > > 48f759af4ccf675b2a581b080b5e44afb84e7c0f

 #### Treating Customers Fairly

 We don’t prefer one customer over another; on purpose or by accident.
 The systems we build are created to be blind to who’s using them and non-discriminatory.
 Where we can, we provide all customers with the best experience we can.

 ##### Practices

-<<<<<<< HEAD

-- We follow web standards, and provide accessible options where possible
-- Customers with different devices are treated equally
-- We investigate errors and seek to rectify situations where things go wrong.
-We don’t have “unlucky” users.

-##### Anti-Patterns

-- Low contrast text that some customers can't read
-- # Not fixing a customers account because a bug didn't affect many people

 * We follow web standards, and provide accessible options where possible
 * Customers with different devices are treated fairly